-This Improving Quality In Physiological Services (IQIPS) standard is based upon IQIPS standard v1 2012, revised to map to ISO15189, BS70000, QSIv3 and CQC Key Lines of Inquiry.
+This Improving Quality In Physiological Services (IQIPS) standard is based upon IQIPS standard v1 2012, revised to map to ISO15189, BS70000, QSI and CQC quality statements.

 The purpose of this standard is to ensure that healthcare providers deliver physiological services that are accurate, effective, safe, efficient, responsive, accessible and sustainable.
 Achieving these goals requires: